-Designed with security as a top priority, TinyCLR OS provides protection for both code and data.
+Designed with security as a top priority, TinyCLR OS provides protection for both user's code and user's data.

 AssemblyInfo.cs file in the

-Properties folder within your project's folder.
+Properties folder within the project's folder.
 Change the line

 [assembly: AssemblyConfiguration("")] to

 [assembly: AssemblyConfiguration("secure")] (the word "secure" is not case sensitive).
 During deployment Visual Studio will display an allocation table showing both the secure and unsecure assemblies and their address, a quick way to verify secure assemblies.
 This is found in the

 The In-Field Update page covers the details on updating a locked system.